19″h x 15″w x 15″d

 Traditional methods and materials: Cochiti red clay, white and red clay slip,

 black (wild spinach) paint.

 The world today seems increasingly turbulent and uncertain.
-This traditional storage jar speaks for the degradation of women and their continued pursuit of equality and justice.
-This has long been an important theme in my art.
-The women’s fists are uplifted.
-They are the ones to hold our leaders accountable or they will be “hung out to dry”.
-The fists are entwined with the symbolic black snake of the oil pipelines.
+This traditional storage jar speaks for the degradation of women and their continued pursuit of equality and justice, a critical theme in my art.
+Their fists are raised – a symbol of resistance, solidarity, and unity.
+They are the ones to hold our leaders accountable, or they will be “hung out to dry.”
+The black snake represents the oil pipelines.
 It is corruption that will eventually eat away at politicians from the inside out.
-I painted each section of this jar as a call for those who feel impelled to rise up.
+I painted each section of this jar as a call to all who feel compelled to rise up.